patchwork quilt laid over legs while reading in a chair

 Reading Steinbeck’s The Pearl using the Fish and Flies quilt.

 Machine quilted quilts are uncomfortably stiff.
 The fabric needs softening, the quilt needs to be broken in.
-Washing and drying it will break it in quicker than years of use.
+Therefore, washing and drying any quilt will break it in quicker than years of use.
 I don’t always prewash my fabric.
-I will if I have yards of fabric, but not the scraps.
-Those beautiful reds will bleed.
+Although, I will if I have yards of fabric, but not the scraps.
+Those beautiful vibrant reds will bleed.
 Teals and dark blues are notorious for bleeding.
 Using a color catcher in the wash EVERY time will prevent the reds and blues from bleeding and ruining the quilt.

 Wash the quilt in a regular washing machine